What Parents Should Know about RSV

 How do you treat RSV?

 Unfortunately, there is no cure for RSV other than letting the virus run its course.
+Your pediatrician will offer guidance specific to your child to help keep them comfortable at home.

-We provide supportive care to infants during their stay.
-We suction their nose, make sure they can eat, provide chest physical therapy to help break up the mucus and induce coughing, and provide IV fluids to help your baby stay hydrated if he or she is unable to eat.
+Providers will suction their nose, make sure they can eat, provide chest physical therapy to help break up the mucus and induce coughing, and provide IV fluids to help your baby stay hydrated if he or she is unable to eat.

 However, if a child is still struggling to breathe and needs additional intervention, South Shore Hospital is one of the few hospitals outside of Boston that offers a high-flow nasal cannula for babies, which delivers flow and oxygen to support breathing.